picture courtesy of Andries de Jong

 Visitors of the museum will be offered a guided tour, that starts at the somewhat dark ground floor, to ascend to the top floor, which is light and airy.

 Since 2016 the house also has a B&B facility with two decorated guestrooms.
+It's also possible to make a reservation to enjoy a dinner (reservations via the website)

 * Cathy's website Le musée de l'artiste (in french, lots of pictures)